StarNamer/dactyl-manuform-all/ducktyl/README.md

 # Documentation for the Ducktyl-ManuForm

-The documentation is split into a simple [build log] of the already generated default 5x6 model, a more [in-depht documentation] of the whole process and some notes on the configuration of the QMK-firmware used to power the keyboard.
+The documentation is split into a simple [build log/guide] of the already generated default 5x6 model, a more [in-depht documentation] of the whole process and some notes on the configuration of the QMK-firmware used to power the keyboard.
-While you should be able to build a fully functional Ducktyl-ManuForm by following the build log and using the default 5x6 model, I'd advise you to read the in-depht documentation if you want to customize anything, so you can better understand my approach and learn from my mistakes.
+While you should be able to build a fully functional Ducktyl-ManuForm by following the build log/guide and using the default 5x6 model, I'd advise you to read the in-depht documentation if you want to customize anything, so you can better understand my approach and learn from my mistakes.

 # Simple build log